react-toolbox/react-toolbox/packages/react-toolbox-themr/README.md

 - `config`: Path to a custom configuration `json` file.
 Should be used only via command line.
 - `path`: Path to `react-toolbox`.
 Usually you don't need to change but you can set your own if your setup is more complex.
 Aliased as `-p`.
-- `include`: List of components to be included in the theme.
-Each component name must be capitalized.
+- `include`: Array of components that will be included in the theme.
 Aliased as `-i`.
+Accepted values are 'AUTOCOMPLETE', 'AVATAR', 'BUTTON', 'CARD', 'CHECKBOX', 'CHIP', 'DATE_PICKER', 'DIALOG', 'DRAWER', 'DROPDOWN', 'INPUT', 'LAYOUT', 'LINK', 'LIST', 'MENU', 'NAVIGATION', 'OVERLAY', 'PROGRESS_BAR', 'RADIO', 'RIPPLE', 'SLIDER', 'SNACKBAR', 'SWITCH', 'TABLE', 'TABS', 'TIME_PICKER' and 'TOOLTIP'.
 - `output`: Path where both Javascript and CSS files will be generated.
 Aliased as `-o`.
 - `javascript`: Path where the Javascript theme file will be generated.
 You can optionally include the name of the file.
 Takes precedence over `output`, aliased as `-j`.
 - `styles`: Path where the CSS theme file will be generated.
 You can optionally include the name of the file.
 Takes precedence over `output`, aliased as `-s`.